 This portrait of R. Moses Sofer (1762-1839), the Chasam Sofer, was made in 5571 - 1811.
 I have only one thing to say: that can't all be peyos.

 The following is R. Samuel Strashun (1794-1872), more commonly known as Rashash.
-Most well known because of the inclusion of his Talmudic notes in the Romm Press Vilna Shas.
-To see how his slightly left-of-center orientation (or left-of-right, as the case me be) means that he is a slightly controversial figure in some circles today see here, including an oft-repeated rumor about why his notes are in that Talmud edition (and therefore almost all editions since) Also here.
+Most well known because of the inclusion of his Talmudic notes in the Romm Press's Vilna Shas.
+To see how his slightly left-of-center orientation (or left-of-right, as the case may be) means that he is a slightly controversial figure in some circles today see here, including an oft-repeated rumor about why his notes are in that Talmud edition (and therefore almost all editions since) Also here.

 Finally, for tonight, here is a beautiful portrait of R. Chaim Chizkiyahu Medini (1833-1904), author of Sdei Chemed.
 Just note his truly awesome Ottoman shoes!